hasmonteiro/hasmonteiro.github.io/_pages/cv.md

 ______________________________________________________________________________________
 ## Work Experience

+- __Modeling and Simulation Analyst__. _Paragon Decision Science_.
+2022 -- now: Modeling and simulation of industrial systems and processes.
+Works in operations research, analytics and BI.
+Implementation of numerical models (such as discrete event based models) for for strategical management and decision making of big companies.

+- __Professor__. _IGTI_.
+2021 -- now: Lecturer in the Deep Learning Engineering course.
+Subject: Frameworks for Neural Networks.

+- __Member of Research Ethics Committee__.
+2021 -- now: Member of the

 - __Visiting Expert__. _Vale - MINE Program_.
 2021 -- now: Researcher.
 The Mining Innovation for a New Environment (MINE) is an open innovation program implemented by Vale aiming to build the future of mining.
 I'm a part of a multi-professional external team of experts with different backgrounds working to build innovative solutions for the mining industry.
 The program also features the [_MIT Professional Education_](https://professional.mit.edu/), the [_MIT Environmental Solutions Initiative_](https://environmentalsolutions.mit.edu/), the integrated technology center [_SENAI CIMATEC_](http://www.senaicimatec.com.br/) and the corporative innovation consultant enterprise [_The Bakery_](https://thebakery.com/).

 - __Visiting Expert__. _SENAI CIMATEC_.
 2021 -- now: Researcher.
 RD&I in the mining industry.
 Product development and process improvement.

  - __Researcher__. _Universidade Federal de Minas Gerais - UFMG (Federal University of Minas Gerais), BR_.
 2015 - 2021: Doctoral scholar; CNPq scholarship holder (for a predefined period).
 Use of the generalized/extended finite element method (G/XFEM) in two-scale material nonlinear analysis of quasi-brittle and heterogeneous solids.
 Constitutive modeling, numerical analysis, computational geometry, software engineering, structural engineering, concrete structures, among others.

 - __Professor__. _Centro Universitário Newton Paiva (University Center Newton Paiva), BR_.
 2019 - 2020: Lecturer in the lato sensu postgraduate certicate/diploma track “Structural Engineering for Construction” (Pós-Graduação em Engenharia de Estruturas para a Construção Civil).
-Units: Numerical Methods in Engineering - Introduction to the Finite Element Method and Thesis (Supervisor)
+Subjects: Numerical Methods in Engineering - Introduction to the Finite Element Method and Thesis (Supervisor)

 - __Civil Engineer and Engineering Intern__. _Tractebel Engineering - Leme Engenharia, BR_: Implementation of environmental programs (hydrological, hydrosedimentological and climatological monitoring) of hydroelectric projects.
 Technical follow-up, rainfall studies, flow-rate curve analysis, time-series assessments, data-base management, data wrangling, primary data analysis, among others.